CPK Insurance

-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Professional Liability Insurance in Minneapolis

-Professional Liability Insurance Risk Factors in Minneapolis
+About Professional Liability Insurance in Minneapolis, MN

 In Minnesota, professional liability insurance coverage is designed to address claims that your professional services, advice, or failure to act caused a client’s financial loss.
 The core protections in this policy are negligence claims coverage, errors and omissions insurance, defense costs coverage, settlements and judgments coverage, and breach of contract coverage when a covered professional-service dispute is involved.
 For Minnesota businesses, that means a client allegation in Minneapolis, Saint Paul, or a regional market can trigger legal defense even if the claim is groundless, because defense costs can add up quickly before anyone reaches a resolution.
 The policy generally focuses on professional mistakes, missed deadlines, bad advice, misrepresentation, or failure to deliver services as promised.

-Minnesota does not provide a single universal professional liability mandate in the data provided, so professional liability insurance requirements in Minnesota vary by industry, contract, and business size.
+Minnesota does not provide a single universal professional liability mandate, so professional liability insurance requirements in Minnesota vary by industry, contract, and business size.
 That makes endorsements important.
 A policy may need to be reviewed for retroactive dates, claims-made timing, and any added terms tied to your service line or client contracts.
 If you switch insurers, the claims-made structure matters because the claim must be filed while the policy is active, even if the work happened earlier, subject to the retroactive date.
 For Minnesota firms that serve regulated or contract-heavy clients, the practical coverage question is whether the policy language matches the work you actually perform in healthcare, professional services, finance, or technical consulting.

 Coverage Included